mmmorris1975/aws-secrets-sync/README.md

 `aws-secrets-sync` in the current directory, appropriate for execution on the platform it was built on.

 A local docker container can be built using the `docker` target in the Makefile.
-This will compile the tool for Linux, and use the Dockerfile in the repo to create an images with the name `aws-secrets-sync`, which will be tagged according to the most recent tag and commit as determined by running `git describe --tags`
+This will compile the tool for Linux, and use the Dockerfile in the repo to create an image with the name `aws-secrets-sync`, which will be tagged according to the most recent tag and commit as determined by running `git describe --tags`